 We are buried in data.
 A recent PBS film on Big Data asserts “If you live in a major city, you’re expected to use as much data in a single day, as your 15th-century ancestors encountered during their ENTIRE LIFETIME! (emphasis added)

 That is a staggering assertion.
-And maybe it helps explain why I can’t figure out how iTunes works.
+And maybe it helps explain why I can’t figure out (after 30 years of trying - or something close to that) how iTunes works.
 Even though I’m somewhat of a tech junky, and have been working at it for years, I still don’t have anything close to a handle on how to move tunes in and out of my computer, phone, and other devices.
 Same goes for pictures.
-Both are organizational nightmares, no matter which computer world you operate in.
+Both are organizational nightmares, loaded with vexing cul-de-sacs and dysfunctional screens, popups and keystrokes.

 Meanwhile, I’m sticking to my basic philosophy: Nobody knows anything.
 Including me.